 2. Efficient Security at an Affordable Rate

 Manned guards are excellent to control any criminal situation in your car park, but human error can sometimes become troublesome.
-Manned guards are efficient in the daytime, but they need breaks and cannot concentrate at the same level during an 8 to 12-hour shift.
+Guards are efficient in the daytime, but they need breaks and cannot concentrate at the same level during an 8 to 12-hour shift.
 Moreover, it’s comparatively expensive to hire a person to secure your car park when you can do it at a lower cost with an ANPR camera.
-Your guard can benefit from a digital ally so they can supervise multiple sites, thereby improving the efficiency of available resources.
+Your guard can benefit from a digital ally so they can supervise multiple sites.
+This significantly improves the efficiency of available resources.

 3. Complete Automation and Full Visibility

 ANPR cameras allow complete automation at the entry and exit points of your vicinity and control the incoming traffic flow.
 Company employees registered in the company database are allowed swift access through electronic barriers once the ANPR camera pulls their information.
 So, how does this work?
 Let’s take an example of the advanced ANPR camera: Vidar by Adaptive Recognition.
 It sends signals directly to the gate/barrier.
-As a result, dependence on any third-party software or hardware is eliminated.
+As a result, you won’t depend on any third-party software or hardware anymore.
 You can use the camera as a stand-alone gate controller to store an authorized and non-authorized list of license plates stored onboard.

-However, people with less frequent visits are stopped at the entry point and allowed manually with a press of a button in the control room.
+However, people with less frequent visits must stop at the entry point and can go through the barrier once the guard presses a button in the control room.
 These entry and exit methods secure your location and provide complete visibility entering and leaving your car park.